NYC's oldest steakhouse, serving massive prime beef cuts since 1868. A historic meatpacking district gem w/ rich legacy.

-Overall customer sentiment is mixed, with many recommending it as a classic steakhouse option, while some express concerns about declining quality and inconsistency.
+Customer sentiment is generally positive, with many recommending it as a classic steakhouse option, though some note it can be expensive and occasionally underwhelming.

 Important Note